 - …in using alternatives to cope with stress and anger.

 - …that, even though we are incarcerated, we can help those in need.

 - …in the importance of caring for humanity.

-As Lansing Warden Rex Pryor noted when sharing his insights with a Japanese delegation who had come to America to study successful reentry correctional programs like Reaching Out From Within, “It not only reduces recidivism, the members of the group become role models inside the walls as well.
+When sharing his insights with a Japanese delegation who had come to the United States to study successful reentry correctional programs like ROFW, former Lansing Correctional Facility Warden Rex Pryor noted: “It not only reduces recidivism, the members of the group become role models inside the walls as well.
 They contribute to a safer environment for our staff.”

 The Blue Book

 I am incarcerated.
 In 1975 I was sentenced to the Lansing State Penitentiary, that was fourteen years ago.
 It seems so distant, so long ago, and yet I will never forget walking through those prison gates with shackles, handcuffs and bellychains.
 The iron gate clanging shut as only a prison gate can.
 Then the feeling within my gut, a feeling so draining you knew the life had been sucked out of you.
 Finally, once the restraints were removed, we were able to shower and be deloused.
 We were issued a pillow, a pair of brogans, 2 pair of jeans, 2 chambray shirts, 2 pair of boxer shorts and 2 t-shirts, one blanket, 1 sheet and a pillowcase.
 I was then sent to my domicile, Cellhouse, and assigned my room.
 It wasn’t bad, a 5′ x 8′ cell with its own toilet and sink.
 Home!